ryann/notacult.github.io/index.md

 Link to the [telegram chat](https://t.me/joinchat/BBOujUSFo-K5IGrN00K1Fg).
 Feel free to invite like minded people if you vouch for them, or if you are unsure ask and we'll do a quick interview.

-Please note anything that is said on telegram should be considered public record[enter link description here](https://news.ycombinator.com/item?id=16631739).
+Please note [anything that is said on telegram should be considered public record](https://news.ycombinator.com/item?id=16631739).
 Maybe one day we'll switch venues.
 Download either the app for iOS, android, or use the [
 ](http://web.telegram.org/).

 ## Code of Conduct